XanderBert/Unreal-Engine-Learning-Agents-Learning-Environment/README.md

 # Unreal Engine 5.3 Learning Agents: How to setup Machine Learning with C++ in Unreal Engine

 Unreal Engine released a plugin called Learning Agents.
 Its still in beta and there arent' many recoures on it yet.
-So here i am adding my ... to the pot????

 Unreal Engine released a [Basic Introduction Tutorial](https://dev.epicgames.com/community/learning/tutorials/qj2O/unreal-engine-learning-to-drive) .This project is building the same project but with C++ and then is exapanding upon this.
 The tutorial only goes over basic Reinforcement learning with blueprints.